blackbox2718/blackbox2718.github.io/_tabs/about.md

 ### Bonus

-Since the beginning of the remote instruction period, I started to learn how to live-latex, which is a method/tool that compiles your latex file in real time, and gradually got it up to the speed where I can take notes live in lecture.
-Since then, I have managed to put up a collection of some of the math lecture notes that I took during my undergrad years at PCC and UCLA.
+Since the beginning of the remote instruction period, I started to learn how to live-Tex, which is a method/tool that compiles your latex file in real time, and gradually got it up to the speed where I can take notes live in lecture.
+Since then, I have managed to put up a collection of some of the math lecture notes that I have taken during my undergrad years at PCC and UCLA.
 If you're interested, please take a look at [this](http://tducvu.github.io/notes/).
 I hope you find them helpful to study/reference and also aesthetically pleasant to look at as math can be